 - A federal study into health care professional mental health and burnout.

 - Grants to establish and expand mental health support services.

 ACEP also proudly supports the bipartisan Coronavirus Health Care Worker Wellness Act of 2020, introduced by Rep. Raja Krishnamoorthi (D-IL), and will continue to champion efforts to protect the mental health of emergency physicians and care teams in the House and Senate.

 ACEP developed a statement with over 40 leading medical organizations, including the American Medical Association and the American Psychiatric Association, that outlines recommendations for removing existing barriers to seeking treatment, including the fear of reprisal, and better encouraging professional support and non-clinical mental health initiatives, such as peer support, for physicians.

-ACEP strongly supports the Joint Commission stance that a health professionals’ history of mental illness should not be used as any indication of their current or future ability to practice medicine.
-In Congress, ACEP is championing the bipartisan effort by 90 members of Congress to secure more resources for health workers’ mental health.
-And for its 39,000 individual emergency physician members, ACEP offers free mental health counseling sessions, peer-to-peer support meditation guides, a 24-hour support line and other tools and resources.
+ACEP also strongly supports the Joint Commission's stance that a health professionals’ history of mental illness should not be used as an indication of their current or future ability to practice medicine.
+Additionally, ACEP offers free mental health counseling sessions for its 39,000 individual emergency physician members, peer-to-peer support meditation guides, a 24-hour support line, and other tools and resources.